Contextualized Representations Using Textual Encyclopedic Knowledge: Ablation Studies

-Section ~\ref{sec:results} showed how TEK-pretraining further improves the model's ability to use the retrieved background knowledge to improve representations for the downstream RC task.
-We also compare the two pretraining setups for models which do \emph{not} use background knowledge to form representations for the finetuning tasks (rows 1 and 3).
-We see marginal gains across all datasets for \ourpretraining~pretraining indicating that pretraining with encyclopedic knowledge does not hurt QA performance even when such information is not available during finetuning and inference.
-While previous work ~\cite{liu2019roberta,joshi2019spanbert} has shown that pretraining with single contiguous chunks of text clearly outperforms BERT's bi-sequence pipeline\footnote{BERT randomly samples the second sequence from a different document in the corpus with a probability of 0.5.}, our results suggest that using \emph{background} sentences from other documents during pretraining has no adverse effect on the downstream tasks we consider.
+\paragraph{TEK vs. Context-only Pretraining} We also compare the two pretraining setups for models which do \emph{not} use background knowledge to form representations for the finetuning tasks.
+Table~\ref{tab:main_ablations} shows results for all four combinations of the pretraining and finetuning method variables, using 12-layer base models on the development sets of TriviaQA and MRQA (in-domain).
+Comparing rows 1 and 3, we see marginal gains across all datasets for \ourpretraining~pretraining indicating that pretraining with encyclopedic knowledge does not hurt QA performance even when such information is not available during finetuning and inference.
+While previous work ~\cite{liu2019roberta,joshi2019spanbert} has shown that pretraining with single contiguous chunks of text clearly outperforms BERT's bi-sequence pipeline,\footnote{BERT randomly samples the second sequence from a different document in the corpus with a probability of 0.5.} our results suggest that using \emph{background} sentences from other documents during pretraining has no adverse effect on the downstream tasks we consider.